williamlhunter/GoGame/README.md

 ### Phases:
 1. Get the game to work accurately in the terminal
-    - Allow for moves while remembering state and score
-    - Check for illegal moves
     - Implement accurate scoring.
 To make this easier, I will use Chinese scoring
 2. Port the program into a webapp using flask
     - Implement a gui